 5. Assist in tax assessment:

-The business entity has to submit the audited financial statement to the tax authority.
+The business entity regularly submits the audited financial statement to the tax authority.

 It is routine work of the business organization.
 The tax authority determines the tax by examining the financial statements in the light of its point of view.